mohamsta/EMISproject/README.md

 ## Mission Statement
 Sometimes people can't always set up their appointments via a phone call.
-Due to long wait lines, audio confirmation for everything, confusion, and not being able to have information layed out.
-Our goal is to chagne that right from your house.
-Our EMIS project will let us register you to appointments and view infomration when you are at your house, or even on the go.
+Due to long wait times, automated audio confirmation for most general tasks, and not being able to have information presented in a seamless, organized manner, our goal is to chagne those inconveniences from your web browser.
+Our EMIS web application will allows us to register you to appointments and view information when you are at your house, or even on the go.

 ## Goal
-Create a website for patients to manage their medical stuff online
+Create a web application for patients to manage their medical information online.
+This web application is usable by several stakeholders including: patients, office staff, nurses, and doctors.

 ## Expectations
 - Get the sign in registering to work